mlcommons/ck/README.md

 Introduction
 ====================
-Collective Knowledge (CK) is a light-weight, portable, plugin-based framework,repository, web service and SDK for collaborative knowledge management and exchange.
+Collective Knowledge (CK) is a light-weight, portable, plugin-based framework, repository, web service and SDK for collaborative knowledge management and exchange.

+It enables open and collaborative research and experimentation (currently focusing on computer engineering).

 CK helps users preserve, organize, describe, cross-link and share their code, data and experimental results as reusable